bartobri/mrrcrypt/README.md

 This is my secret message
 ```

--d *ms*
+`-d <ms>`

 Debug mode.
 This draws the mirror field and animates the decryption process
 for debugging purposes.
 You will need a minimum temrinal size of 134x68.
-"ms" specifies the time in milliseconds for each step through the mirror
+<ms> specifies the time in milliseconds for each step through the mirror
 field.
 Values around the mirror field perimeter are represented in hexidecimal.

+TODO: debug image here

 Key Management
 --------------